RBC cutting 450 jobs amid head office reshuffle

 Cost-cutting is a constant preoccupation at Canada’s largest banks, as executives strive to continue to deliver strong returns to investors amid an environment of modest growth in their core domestic businesses.

-RBC’s profit for the three months ending Apr.
-30 rose 9 per cent compared with the prior year, to $2.8-billion.
+RBC’s profit for the three months ending April 30 rose 9 per cent to $2.8-billion compared with the prior year.

 The bank also said staff who lose their jobs in the shuffle will receive severance packages.Report Typo/Error